top of page

 Early Hispanic Representation in Film

-From cinema's humble beginnings in the 1890s to the early 1920s, there wasn't a solidified film industry like we know it today.
-Nearly any ambitious entrepreneur with capital could develop an independent studio of their own and start productions.
+From cinema's humble beginnings in the 1890s to the early 1920s, there wasn't a solidified film industry as we know it today.
+Nearly any ambitious entrepreneur with capital could develop their own independent studio and start productions.
 During this period, Latinos from mostly economically privileged backgrounds and had predominantly Spanish ancestry (i.e., could pass as "European") were involved in filmmaking, both in front of and behind the camera, but the rise in popularity of this new form of entertainment also led to an increase in stereotyping.

 One of the most popular genres was Westerns, which relied on white American audiences' nostalgia for a romanticized "Wild West" and familiarity with "Manifest Destiny."
 Manifest Destiny was a widely held cultural belief in the 19th century that American settlers were destined to expand across North America.
 Any group that threatened westward progress, such as Indigenous Native Americans or Mexicans post-1850, were characterized as adversaries.